d2h10s/py_flappy_crabby/README.md

 BGM is imported from # [fesliyanstudios](https://www.fesliyanstudios.com/royalty-free-music/downloads-c/8-bit-music/6)
 The source code is my own with Python
-there is detailed description in source code
+there is detailed description in source code with korean

 ># How to Play